angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

   - Do the same for any remaining script tags as well, using the `scripts` array instead.

 The final step is to copy your git history so you can continue working without losing anything:
-- Copy over the git folder: `cp ../old-awesome-project/.git .git`
+- Copy over the git folder: `cp -r ../old-awesome-project/.git .git`
 - Commit and push your changes as normal.

 You can now delete `../old-existing-project`, and you're done!